zukunft/zukunft.com/docs/llm/coding.md

 ## Domain & import rules

 These fire only when touching domain objects or import JSON.
-Detail and worked
-examples: `docs/llm/import-and-domain.md`.
+JSON import file-format detail and worked examples: `docs/llm/json_structure.md`.
+Domain noun definitions: `docs/llm/architecture.md`.

 - Use the domain nouns exactly: word, verb, triple, source, ref, value, group, formula, result, view, component. `phrase` = word|triple; `term` = word|verb|triple|formula.
 Every phrase is a term; a verb/formula is a term but not a phrase.
 - `percent`-measure formulas auto-scale: never add `* 100` to a ratio assigned to `percent`.